 To view all subscriptions associated with a group plan, go to the detailed view for the Group user plan, and then follow the below steps:

-- Navigate to the product and then click on the ellipses of the group plan
+- Navigate to the product and then either click on the plan nickname line item, or alternatively, click on the ellipses of the group plan

 - Click on view plan

 - Click on ellipses on the top right of the plan page

 To access the billing settings for your site: